Electro-Tongue Drum Project

 The main features of the electro-tongue drum should be:

 - The shape of the instrument should echo that of the acoustic instrument, but should not copy it slavishly.
-Think of the difference between acoustic and solid body electric guitars: the electric guitar replaces the acoustic's hollow body with a solid piece of wood.
+Think of the difference between acoustic and solid body electric guitars: the electric guitar often replaces the acoustic's hollow body with a solid piece of wood.
 A similar approach should be taken for the electro-tongue drum.
 The instrument should be circular or polygonal in plan view, but should be relatively flat and solid.
-It is not desirable to introduce a large chamber that could amplify the percusive sound of fingers tapping the “tongues” *.
+It is not desirable to introduce a large chamber that could amplify the percusive sound of fingers tapping the “tongues”†.

-- The instrument should be operated by means of touch sensitve pads, rather than mechanical keys, laid out in a similar pattern to the real instrument’s tongues.
+- The instrument should be operated by means of capacitive touch pads, rather than mechanical keys, laid out in a similar pattern to the real instrument’s tongues.
 This layout should make the transition between the acoustic instrument and this electronic version as seemless as possible.

 - The instrument should be capabable of stand alone operation.